HISP-PK/autobackup_scp/README.md

 # autobackup_scp
 Description
-script will backup the postgresql database store dailybackup in a specified directory with current date Copy bcakup to remote server (Recommended PP Key Athentication more secure instead of sshpass ) Remove backup older than 3 days in
+script will backup the postgresql database<br>
+store dailybackup in a specified directory with current date<br>
+Copy bcakup to remote server (Recommended PP Key Athentication more secure instead of sshpass ) Remove backup older than 3 days in